 The Proposed Action would result in substantial changes to neighborhood character both at the Project Site and throughout the study areas.
-The WTC Site would change from a mostly vacant site to a mixed-use development with a Memorial and the Memorial Center and office, cultural, retail, and open space uses.
-On the Southern Site, Washington Street would be closed, St. Nicholas Greek Orthodox Church would be reconstructed, and an open space would be created between Route 9A and Greenwich Street.
-The Proposed Action would strengthen and be a key element in the revitalization of Lower Manhattan by introducing a range of active and attractive uses.
+The WTC Site would change from a mostly vacant site to a mixed-use development with a Memorial and museum and office, cultural, retail, and open space uses.
+On the Southern Site, Washington Street would be closed, St. Nicholas Church would be reconstructed, and an open space would be created between Route 9A and Greenwich Street.
+If a bus parking facility were located on Site 26, it would be below-grade.
+The Proposed

+Action would strengthen and be a key element in the revitalization of Lower Manhattan by introducing a range of active and attractive uses.
 The WTC Site would be divided at grade level into four separate blocks by bringing Fulton and Greenwich Streets through the site, restoring part of the street grid.
 Together, the changes would have a beneficial effect on neighborhood character.

 Proposed designs for redevelopment of the WTC Site are consistent with the character of modern high-rise office and residential buildings located within the study area.
 Freedom Tower would reintroduce a very tall, modern structure to the WTC Site, restoring an element of the Manhattan skyline as a bold and prominent symbol of a revitalized New York City.
 While it would block certain views across the WTC Site, it would not block unique view corridors or unique views of visual resources, or otherwise adversely affect neighborhood character.
 The proposed new buildings would be an improvement over current conditions in that the residential and retail uses would bring increased pedestrian traffic, as well as retail stores, to this part of Lower Manhattan, improving the overall character of the Project Site and surrounding area.
 By extending Fulton Street through the site, there would be a view from Church Street through to the WFC.
-With the open spaces along Fulton Street, Wedge of Light Plaza, and the PATH Plaza, the view corridor would be wider, improving the visual connection across the WTC Site.
+With the open spaces along Fulton Street, Wedge of Light Plaza, and Heroes Park, the view corridor would be wider, improving the visual connection across the WTC Site.
 Greenwich Street would also be extended through the site.
 This would be particularly beneficial to resources south of Liberty Street which are currently isolated by the large construction site that remains on the WTC Site.
 The Proposed Action would be in keeping with the character of the surrounding area, which is located in a densely developed urban setting.

-Michael Arad and Peter Walker's "Reflecting Absence" has been selected for further refinement and future implementation as the Memorial.
-As described in Chapter 1, "Project Description," the design concept would include two large "voids" occupied by pools of water, encompassing the footprints of the absent towers.
-Visitors would be given access to portions of the west slurry wall and box-beam column bases marking the parameters of the former Twin Towers.
+Michael Arad's "Reflecting Absence" has been selected for further refinement and future implementation as the Memorial.
+The design concept would respect the original footprints of the Twin Towers both at-grade to approximately 30 feet below, recognize individual victims, reveal the western slurry wall, and provide access to bedrock.
 It would also help to reconnect the WTC Site with the fabric of the neighboring community.
-While the Memorial would feel separate from the bustle of the surrounding business district, allowing visitors to fully experience the Memorial in a respectful setting, the Memorial plaza would be easily accessible from all sides, allowing for its integration into the urban fabric of Lower Manhattan.
+While the Memorial would feel separate from the bustle of the surrounding business district, allowing visitors to fully experience the Memorial in a respectful setting, it would also be easily accessible from the surrounding plazas and streets and allow for continuous activity throughout the rest of the Project Site.
 The Memorial would be a place to remember and honor the victims of the attacks who will forever remain a vital part of the neighborhood, while simultaneously allowing the surrounding community of workers, residents, and visitors to persist and to build a new neighborhood for the future.